What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Trust your planner: If you’ve hired an experienced Santorini planner, trust their local knowledge.
 They know which vendors deliver, how timing actually works, and how to handle the unexpected.

-Your Santorini Elopement: Next Steps
+Your Santorini Wedding: Next Steps

 The key is understanding what you actually control.
 You can’t eliminate Greece’s 24% VAT or avoid service charges, but you can choose shoulder season and save €3,000-€4,800.
 Ask “Does this price include VAT?” and prevent budget ambush.
 You can pick Imerovigli over Oia and get spectacular views with 50-70% fewer tourists in your photos.